-How "dangerous" are WordPress SQL injections?
+How "dangerous" are WordPress SQL Injections?

-WordPress every time a user calls yours site and requests certain content, it pulls the appropriate data from the database, merges it with PHP and creates an HTML document that is finally sent to the user's browser.
-The user doesn't notice anything of all the processes that take place until then.
+Whenever a user visits your site and requests certain content,WordPress pulls the appropriate data from the database, brings it together with PHP and creates an HTML document that is finally transferred to the user's browser.
+The user is unaware of all the processes that take place up to that point.

 SQL Injections inject external code into the database

 But what if someone uses this indirect access to your database to smuggle malicious code into the database?
-This is called an SQL injection.
+This is called SQL injection.

 By the way, the same applies to SQL injections as to Brute Force attacks: there is hardly ever a hacker sitting alone at the computer and manually enters codes into forms.
 These attacks also run via automated botnets that scan thousands of websites simultaneously for vulnerabilities and strike where they find one.